Moerani Bouzige

 Bouzige's mother is from Tahiti, whilst his father is from France.

 Career

-2017-2020: Career beginnings
+2017-2021: Career beginnings, First ITF title

 Bouzige made his debut on the ITF tour in September 2017 at the Australia F4.

-2021-present: ITF titles and ATP debut

-Bouzige won his first ITF title in October 2021 and second the following month.
+He won his first ITF title in October 2021 and second the following month.

+2022: ATP debut in doubles

 Bouzige made his ATP main draw debut at the 2022 Sydney International after receiving a wildcard into the doubles main draw with Matthew Romios.

+2025: First Challenger final, top 500

+Ranked No. 517 at the Nouméa Challenger in New Caledonia, Bouzige made it to his first final at this level by upsetting Márton Fucsovics, for his first win against a top 100 player, and former top-50 player Constant Lestienne on his way there.
+He lost to Shintaro Mochizuki in the final.
+As a result he reached the top 500 at world No. 410, moving more than 100 positions up in the ATP singles rankings on 6 January 2025.